devnova777/Ethereum-Tax-Stack/README.md

 # Ethereum-Tax-Stack

-MERN Stack that parses through Ethereum transactions and pulls monetary statistics for tax related purposes.
+MERN(Mongo, Express, React, Node) Stack that parses through Ethereum transactions and pulls monetary statistics for tax related purposes.
 This is a project done by @thaddyD and @StevenGong333.

 ## Todo

-1. Set up stack on computer **(Finished)**
+1S. et up stack on computer **(Finished)**
     * Get local MongoDB communication to express and node **(Finished)**

 2. Set up APIs **(Finished)**